Series: Doctor Who Audio Visuals

 - Iconic Item: The toothbrush, similar to Five's decorative vegetable.

 - Keep Circulating the Tapes: Very few of the tapes have stuck around, and as they were not officially licensed there's no hope of Big Finish officially releasing them as they were.
-That said, YMMV on how big of a loss that is, given the Audio Visuals didn't exactly have Big Finish's quality of equipment and studios.

 - The Other Darrin: Gary Russell as Greg in "The Mutant Phase" (his last story).